What I offer clients

 90 minute equine-assisted therapy sessions cost £75-00. although concessionary rates can be provided for a block booking of 6 sessions or more.

-I am happy to provide an initial free session to prospective clients as a short introduction to my therapy, to ensure that you are comfortable about working with me, my dogs or my horses.
+I am happy to provide a short, free, introductory session to prospective clients to explain about my therapy and ensure that you are comfortable about working with me, my dogs or my horses.

 Group or bespoke animal/equine-assisted therapy sessions can be individually quoted for.